renovatebot/renovate/docs/usage/bot-comparison.md

 #### `dependabot-script`

-The Dependabot team has a community-maintained collection of scripts to start self-hosting Dependabot: [`dependabot-script`](https://github.com/dependabot/dependabot-script).
+The Dependabot team has a community-maintained collection of scripts to start self-hosting Dependabot: [`dependabot-script`](https://github.com/dependabot/dependabot-script) but the repository has included a message warning that the scripts are broken since March 2023.

 #### `dependabot-gitlab/dependabot`